spencermountain/wtf-plugin-nsfw/README.md

 Wikipedia has [frequently rejected](https://en.wikipedia.org/wiki/Wikipedia:Rating_system) any explicit rating system, or content flagging, due to fears that it will be misused, or generate dispute.

-As a result, there is a large amount of graphic imagery, pornography, detailed violence, drug use, and other nsfw content, with no clear-cut way to identify.
+As a result, there is a large amount of graphic imagery, pornography, detailed violence, drug use, and other nsfw content, without any clear-cut way to identify it.
+[1](https://en.wikipedia.org/wiki/Wikipedia_talk:No_disclaimers_in_articles)

 This library tries to flag an article as `nsfw`, according to some structured information, and some opinionated (but sensible) rules.